ethereum/ethereum-org-website/src/content/decentralized-identity.md

 Decentralized identity has many potential use-cases:

-### 1. Universal dApp logins {#universal-dapp-logins}
+### 1. Universal logins {#universal-dapp-logins}
 [Decentralized applications](/dapps/) can issue attestations to users, which can be stored in an Ethereum wallet.
 An attestation in this case could be an an [NFT](/nft/) granting the holder access to an online community.

-A [Sign-In With Ethereum](https://eips.ethereum.org/EIPS/eip-4361) function would then enable servers to confirm the user's Ethereum account and fetch the required attestation from their account address.
+A [Sign-In with Ethereum](https://login.xyz/) function would then enable servers to confirm the user's Ethereum account and fetch the required attestation from their account address.
 This means users can access the dapp without inputting passwords or sharing personal information.

-### 2. KYC Authentication {#kyc-authentication}
+### 2. KYC authentication {#kyc-authentication}

 Using many online services requires individuals to provide attestations and credentials, such as a driving license or national passport.
 But this approach is problematic because private user information can be compromised and service providers cannot verify the authenticity of the attestation.

 Decentralized identity allows companies to skip on conventional Know-Your-Customer (KYC) processes and authenticate user identities via Verifiable Credentials.
 This reduces the cost of identity management and prevents the use of fake documentation.